eldmark/game-portafolio/README.md

 - **DevOps:** Docker, Docker Compose.
 - **Shared:** Monorepo architecture with shared TypeScript contracts.

+## Why this stack

+- **React + Vite:** fast iteration for a UI-heavy portfolio with modular components and smooth client-side routing.
+- **React Three Fiber:** lets the room behave like a real interactive scene while staying in the React ecosystem.
+- **Express + Prisma + PostgreSQL:** a practical backend stack for CRUD, analytics, and admin flows with a real relational database.
+- **Docker:** makes local development and production rollout predictable across machines and servers.
+- **Zustand + Framer Motion:** simple client state and lightweight motion without unnecessary framework overhead.

 ## 🏗️ Architecture

 - `apps/frontend`: Vite-powered portfolio and 3D room experience.